Throwback uniform: Association football

 In 1999, to celebrate the 100th anniversary of its foundation, A.C.
-Milan introduced a retro kit that was worn on several official matches by its players across the 1999-2000 season.
+Milan introduced a retro kit that was worn on several official matches by its players across the 1999–2000 season.
 The kit resembled the thin stripes design of the first silk shirts used by the club in the first decade of the 20th century.

 More authentic reproductions of kits from the past have become popular fashion items, especially jerseys linked to successful or memorable teams.
 When France won the 1998 World Cup, their uniform was reminiscent of the design of the triumphant Euro 1984 team, with a red horizontal stripe and three thin horizontal stripes across the chest.
 Germany clearly based their 2018 World Cup design, featuring an unusual angular stripe pattern across the chest, on the shirt they wore while winning the trophy in 1990, although they failed to attain the same level of performance.
 Several other nations at that tournament had designs based on 'classics' of 20–30 years earlier.

 When the United States men's soccer team took the field between 1999 and 2001, their plain white uniform with a thick V-neck collar looked reminiscent of the U.S. Soccer Federation's first uniform worn in 1916.
 A similar uniform was produced in 2013, complete with vintage crest, to mark the 100th anniversary of the USSF.

 For the FIFA Centenary Match in 2004, France and Brazil played in kits resembling their first ever home kits.
 The Brazilian team wore white tops with blue trim, the original colours of their home kit, which was replaced in 1951 by today's yellow top with green trim after the 1950 World Cup defeat.

 Tottenham Hotspur celebrated their 125th anniversary during the 2007–08 season by launching a special kit in the club's early colours, sky blue and white, which were originally worn in 1885.
 The kit was worn for one game only, a 4–4 home draw to Aston Villa.

-For the 2009–10 Premier League, newly promoted Burnley wore a redesigned version of their 1959–60 Football League kits, when they last won the then-First Division.

-Southampton celebrated the club's 125th anniversary in 2010–11, by wearing the strip worn by the team's original forebears, which consisted of a white shirt with a red sash, white shorts and black socks.